 If you are a disabled person, you can acquire a special license plate at Consejo Nacional de Rehabilitación y Educación Especial.
 This is located in La Valencia, Heredia, Costa Rica.
 200 metros norte del cruce de Jardines de Recuerdo.
 If you have trouble reading Spanish, use this Chrome extension of Google Translate to instantly translate the whole website.

-Disabled drivers with a special license plate are also allowed to request driving on restriction day.
+Disabled drivers with a special license plate can also request driving on restriction days.

 Disabled persons’ parking

 There is disabled parking at every grocery store, strip mall, and shopping mall.
-I can’t find any formal information about a disabled or handicapped placard or parking permit to put in your windshield anywhere.
-I’ve found some online comments from transit police, saying that if it’s clear that you’re handicapped, you should not have to worry.
-In case you have a heart or lung disease, get a written doctor’s statement.
+I can’t find any formal information about a disabled or handicapped placard or parking permit to put on your windshield anywhere.
+I’ve seen some online comments from transit police saying that if it’s clear that you’re handicapped, you should not have to worry.
+Get a written doctor’s statement if you have a heart or lung disease.

 But, you will find disabled persons’ parking used by non-disabled everywhere in Costa Rica.
-There is no control of non-disabled using handicapped parking.
+There is no control for non-disabled using handicapped parking.

-Disabled persons’ parking can also be used by seniors.
+Disabled persons’ parking can also be used by seniors, over 65 years old, without any certificate.
 You DO often see non-disabled using the handicapped parking spot because they’re too lazy to walk.

 If you have a disability, you’re usually better off in a rural location than in a city.
 Most cities in Costa Rica are not very wheelchair accessible, for a good reason.

-Also, quite often, people block handicap ramps for lack of understanding of the need for the ramp.
+Also, people often block handicap ramps for lack of understanding of the need for the ramp.

-There are quite some busses in San Jose that have a ramp installed on the bus.
-But most don’t function or bus drivers do not cooperate.
+There are quite some buses in San Jose that have a ramp installed on the bus.
+But most don’t function, or bus drivers do not cooperate.
 Very few taxis have a wheelchair ramp installed.
-If you are dependent on public transport, and you need wheelchair accessibility, Costa Rica might not be the right retirement destination for you.
+If you depend on public transport and need wheelchair accessibility, Costa Rica might not be your right retirement destination.

-If you are able to drive your own car or have a driver, you will need to take a few hurdles here and there.
+If you can drive your own car or have a driver, you must take a few hurdles here and there.

 The blind & visually impaired

-Being blind or have a visual disability person in Costa Rica must not be an easy feat.
-Walking the streets with all those large gutters and crossing a street when you’re blind must be difficult.
-Often, those gutters are obstructed with garbage and full of water.
+Being blind or having a visual disability in Costa Rica must be difficult.
+Sidewalks are ramps for carports, and crossing the street with all those humongous gutters when you’re blind must be difficult.
+You can hide a truck in those gutters, often obstructed with garbage and full of water.

-You will find that most pedestrian traffic lights have the beep-beep for blind pedestrians.
-Sidewalks though, are mostly very uneven and difficult to walk on even for those who are not visually impaired.
+You will find that most pedestrian traffic lights have beep-beep for blind pedestrians.
+Sidewalks, though, are mostly very uneven and difficult to walk on, even for those who are not visually impaired.

-There are many cities though, that do have nice, wide sidewalks and ramps.
-Do your homework before you make the decision of moving.
+There are many cities, though, that do have nice, wide sidewalks and ramps.
+Do your homework before you make the decision to move.

 Most elevators in buildings have braille on their control buttons.

 Money in Costa Rica doesn’t have braille in its bills.
 But every denomination was designed in a different size.
 M.A.
-Erick Hidalgo Valverde then designed a simple-to-use device so the visually impaired knows which bill they’re dealing with.
+Erick Hidalgo Valverde designed a simple-to-use device so the visually impaired know which bill they’re dealing with.

-Maybe you are not sure if your disability, dietary problem, or other special requirements will allow you to move successfully to Costa Rica?
-I have tried to cover some medical problems you might have without getting too specific.
+Maybe you are unsure if your disability, dietary problem, or other special requirements will allow you to move successfully to Costa Rica?
+I have tried to cover some medical issues you might have without getting too specific.
 In another blog, I also covered the chiropractic problems you can solve.